Bira/octopus-carnival/_drafts/dfrpg-adventurers-wizard.md

 ## Customization

 It's all about spell selection!
 There are so many to choose from the sample builds mention whole colleges instead of individual spells.
-Artillery mages with area damaging spells, controllers with a large collection of save-or-suck effects, or thaumathologists that specialize in meta-spells and magic knowledge skills.
+Examples given are artillery mages with area damaging spells, controllers with a large collection of save-or-suck effects, or thaumathologists that specialize in meta-spells and magic knowledge skills.

 Every mage wants extra Energy Reserves, and those quirk points can be used either for an expensive and high-capacity Power Item, or for more spells.